Classe préparatoire aux grandes écoles: The "cinq demis"

 A student (in a scientific CPGE) who repeats the second year obtains the status of cinq demis ("five halves").
 They were only trois demis ("three halves") during their first second-year and un demi ("one half") in the first year.
 The explanation behind these names is that the most coveted engineering school is the École polytechnique, nicknamed the "X" (as the mathematical unknown).
 A student who enrolls in (the word for which is "integrates" in French) this school after the second year of preparatory class is traditionally called a "3/2" because this is the value of the integral of x from 1 to 2.

 The same idea is valid for cinq demis: the integral of x from 2 to 3 is "5/2".

 Students in their first year of literary and business CPGEs are called bizuths and, in their second year, carrés ("squares").
-Students enrolled in their "second" second year are also called "cubes" or "khübes", it being a synonym of "cinq-demi", and a few turn to bicarrés for a third and final second year.
+Students enrolled in their "second" second year are also called "cubes" or "khûbes", it being a synonym of "cinq-demi", and a few turn to bicarrés for a third and final second year.
 Some ambitious professors encourage their top students to avoid or postpone admittance to other prestigious schools in order to try to get a better school.